kevinolega/callcentertrainingtips/_posts/2018-07-05-smarthpone-shyness.md

 This is a technique that you can do at home to work on your shyness.

-You can also read a blog post from anywhere.
-This blog works too.
+You can also read a website post from anywhere.
+This website works too.

 You can literally record yourself reading this and check how well you do.